-New study examines brain processes behind facial recognitionApril 18th, 2011 in Neuroscience
+New study examines brain processes behind facial recognitionApril 18, 2011 in Medicine & Health / Neuroscience

 When you think you see a face in the clouds or in the moon, you may wonder why it never seems to be upside down.

 It turns out the answer to this seemingly minor detail is that your brain has been wired not to.